 Bus Rider Rules

 Students will be picked up and dropped off at their designated bus stops only.
-Drivers do not assign bus stops; the Routing Office assigns bus stop.
-Please call Transportation for additional information.
+Drivers do not assign bus stops.
+The Routing Office is responsible for assigning bus stops.

 Wait for the bus in a safe place, at least 10 ft. from the roadway, in a single file line.
-Do not move towards the bus, until the bus has come to a complete stop.
-A car may hit you if you are too close to the road.
+Do not move towards the bus until the bus has come to a complete stop.
+Standing too close to the road can be dangerous.

 Keep hands, arms, and head inside of the bus at all times.

-Listen to the bus driver and follow directions for your safety.
-The driver will assign seats and may change at their discretion.
-Students are required to sit in their assigned seat at all times.
+Listen to the bus driver and follow their directions.
+The driver will assign seats at their discretion and may change those assignments throughout the year.
+Students are required to sit in their assigned seats at all times.
 Normal conversation is permitted.
 Any loud noise that may distract the driver and create an unsafe condition is prohibited.